frapierri/VaccinItaly/README.md

 The associated paper to this repository can be found here:

 # Data collection
-Starting from December 20th 2020, we use Twitter API to track the following keywords (which we update routinely with trending hashtags):
+Starting from December 20th 2020, we use Twitter API to track the following keywords (which we update routinely in order to capture trending hashtags):

 vaccini
 vaccino